TreeTopTech/AppStoreDocs/List2Buy/PRIVACY_POLICY.md

 ## 2. Data Sharing

-- **Export/Import:** You may choose to export or import your lists.
-Exported files are encrypted and shared via your device's share options.
-The app does not transmit your data to any third party.
+- **Sharing Lists:** You can export your lists as encrypted files and import them on another device.
+These files are not shared with us or any third party.
-- **Sharing Lists:** When you share a list, the app creates an encrypted file that you can send using your device's sharing options.
-The app does not access or transmit this data except as directed by you.

 ## 3. Analytics